speeduino/Ardu-Stim/README.md

 ![Upload Firmware](docs/upload-firmware.png)

-**Note:** This only needs to be performed with a new Arduino Nano or if upgrading from an earlier version
+**Note:** This only needs to be performed with a new Arduino Nano or if upgrading from an earlier version.

 ## Firmware Build